List of Marvel Comics characters: G: Fictional character biography of Gamesmaster

-Powers and abilities
+Powers and abilities of Gamesmaster

-The Gamesmaster is an omnipath, a superhuman telepath able to hear the thoughts of every being on the planet.
+Gamesmaster is an omnipath, a superhuman telepath able to hear the thoughts of every being on the planet.
 However, he cannot block the thoughts out, and thus his mind is constantly filled with voices unless he is able to intensely concentrate on a distraction.
 Gamesmaster also possesses the ability to manipulate the thoughts of others and has suggested that, in addition to controlling minds en masse (as he once did with Salem Center in New York), he can manipulate the thoughts of the entire population of Earth simultaneously (though Jean Grey determined this to be a fallacy while in combat with him).
 To a lesser extent, Gamesmaster is also able to control the actions of other sentient beings.
 He was also shown to be capable of keeping other superhuman abilities in check, as he once did with the X-Man Rogue.
-So far, only three people have proven to be immune to his powers: Jean Grey, Husk (although Husk was only able to resist his telepathy by "husking" into a certain form), and Speedball.